Get CMP Credit

 Continuing education hours, which are required by most certification programs for the application and renewal processes, can be attained through webcasts, and in-person or online courses.

 Many industry organizations also have their own courses and webcasts with CMP credit hours.
-MPI, for example, offers online certificates in event crisis communications ($299 for MPI members), contracts and negotiations ($499), emergency preparedness ($499), and virtual meeting management ($556), which can be found here.
+MPI, for example, offers online certificates in event-crisis communications ($299 for MPI members), contracts and negotiations ($499), and emergency preparedness ($499).

 In addition, the MPI Academy is home to a plethora of on-demand content — all of which are free for MPI members.
-Sessions that qualify for CMP hours include how to accommodate people with disabilities at events, creative cost-saving techniques, and how to ensure attendee safety and security.
+Sessions that qualify for CMP hours include creative cost-saving techniques, and how to ensure attendee safety and security.